// Check capacity

 11.2.3 Iterating through the hashtable

-Iterating through the keys and values that are currently being stored in the hashtable is a very commom need.
-You can do that in Zig by using an iterator object that can iterate through the elements of you hashtable object.
+Iterating through the keys and values that are currently being stored in the hashtable is a very common necessity.
+You can do that in Zig by using an iterator object that can iterate through the elements of your hashtable object.

 const std = @import("std");